Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + E. No other membership status shall be conferred to initiated men, including, but not limited to, “early alumni” or “inactive” status.
 The National Fraternity may take care of any other scenarios.
 Members in good standing are those meeting the academic (Article II, Section 1.02, A) and service standards (Article II, Section 1.02, C) defined in these bylaws, as well as those who are not financially delinquent, as defined in Article IX, Section 1.01, M of this document.

 + F. Members not in good standing will automatically be placed on social probation, as well as any other probation as seen fit by the Standards Board.

-+ G. Members not in good standing will automatically be placed on social probation or any other probation deemed fit by the Standards Board.

 ### Section 1.02 - Membership Requirements